bamyk/heat_alarm/README.md

 $ cat /dev/ttyUSB0  >> /home/user/inputfile       # saves output from Arduino line by line into a file

+$ sudo apt mailutils   - will install mailutils + postfix MTA (mail and mailx commands)   # this command is valid for Ubuntu and other Debian based distros     # choose the internet option when asked to configure postfix

 Now run the Evaluate_Arduino_output.sh script